dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 ## includes  {#array-includes}
 The [`.includes()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes "MDN .include documentation") method can be used when you want to check if a value exists in an array.

-Say you want to check if a restaurant servers your favourite dish.
+Say you want to check if a restaurant serves your favourite dish.

 So the dishes are our elements inside an array.
 You tell `.includes()` which dish you are looking for and it will tell you yes(`true`) or no(`false`).